 Breast Milk Storage Bags - Storage bags are imperative to transporting your breast milk from one place to another, as well as enabling you to store your pumped breast milk for future feedings.
 Bags, as opposed to bottles, are much easier to stack and store within freezers and refrigerators.

 Breast milk storage bags can vary in size and shape, but all should be sealable, thicker than traditional storage bags, freezer friendly, and easy to write on.
-Find the brand of bag you like best - just a few options are Medela, Lansinoh and Ardo.
+Find the brand of bag you like best - just a few options are Medela and Lansinoh.

 Cleaning and Carrying Your Breast Pump